Airconsole XL 2.0 Bluetooth Console Cable

 In my case it is COM36 – I am using SecureCRT

 Then plug the console cable into your chosen device and open up your session.

 You will then be connected over bluetooth to the console port.

 Range is very good and I have worked very easily outside of data centres and on the floor above.

 Typically I will set this up and then find a desk outside the DC or somewhere where you can sit instead of holding your laptop in one hand for hours.

 The Airconsole XL 2.0 could very well be the only serial cable I ever use!
 In my trials over the last few weeks I cannot find a fault with it.
 If there was one niggle it would be that the bluetooth cable that connects to the device via usb should be integrated into the device I am sure there is a valid reason for having this extra bit but I would be happy with a bigger device if it could just have a console cable coming right out of it.

-My other advice would be if you going to buy one to get the XL model for an extra $20 – the 12 hour battery life is so worth it!
+My other advice would be if you going to buy this wireless console cable, get the XL model for an extra $20 – the 12 hour battery life is so worth it!